Some links in this post may be affiliate links

 Under inadequate lighting the plant cannot make adequate food for growth and development which causes the leaves to begin dying where they turn yellow, then brown and eventually die.

-Position the Gerbera Daisy in a spot where it will receive bright light with some direct sunlight or instal a grow light if the natural lighting is not enough.
+Position the Gerbera Daisy in a spot where it will receive bright light with 6-8 hours of direct sunlight or instal a grow light if the natural lighting is not enough.
+Check out these full spectrum grow lights on Amazon.

 Feed Gerbera Daisy every 3-4 weeks during the growing season with a water-soluble fertilizer that contains micro-nutrients like Iron, Zinc and Magnesium which are needed for the healthy growth of the plant.